gremelleDev/flow-app/README.md

-# FunnelFlow Project
+# FunelFlo Project

-FunnelFlow is a powerful, multi-tenant SaaS platform designed to simplify email marketing automation.
+FunelFlo is a powerful, multi-tenant SaaS platform designed to simplify email marketing automation.
 It provides users with the tools to create and manage sophisticated email autoresponder campaigns, handle subscriber lists, and integrate with their preferred email sending services.

 The core goal of this project is to offer a flexible and secure email marketing solution for businesses and creators.
 Each user or organization operates within their own isolated tenant account, ensuring data privacy.
 A key feature is the ability for users to securely connect their own email providers (e.g., Resend, Brevo) via encrypted API keys, giving them full control over their sending infrastructure and reputation.